 For the year ended 31 March 2020 and 2021, the Group received financial assistance from Shanghai Pengxin (Group) Company Limited ("Shanghai Pengxin"), a company owned as to 99% by Mr. Jiang Zhaobai, an executive Director, the Chairman and a substantial shareholder of the Company.
 The aforesaid financial assistance is unsecured, unguaranteed and interest-free and therefore is fully exempted under Chapter 14A.90 of the Listing Rules.
-During the year, no further financial assistance has received by the Group while the Group has repaid aggregate RMB9,500,000 (equivalent to approximately HK\$10,795,000) to Shangahi Pengxin.
+No further financial assistance has received by the Group there after.

 As at 31 March 2023, the amount due to Shanghai Pengxin is approximately HK\$590,161,000 represents an unsecured, unguaranteed and interest-free and repayable on demand.
 The amount is carried at amortised cost using effective interest rate of 10.6% per annum.
 For the year ended 31 March 2023, the imputed interest amounted to approximately HK\$23,459,000 (2022: HK\$23,165,000).
+During the year ended 31 March 2024, the amount due to Shanghai Pengxin is fully paid off and the Group shall no longer owe Shanghai Pengxin any amount.
+For the year ended 31 March 2024, the imputed interest amounted to approximately HK\$921,000 (2023: HK\$23,459,000).